 - -alpn protocols, -nextprotoneg protocols

-These flags enable the Enable the Application-Layer Protocol Negotiation or Next Protocol Negotiation (NPN) extension, respectively.
+these flags enable the Enable the Application-Layer Protocol Negotiation or Next Protocol Negotiation extension, respectively.
 ALPN is the IETF standard and replaces NPN.
-The protocols list is a comma-separated list of protocol names that the client should advertise support for.
-The list should contain the most desirable protocols first.
+The protocols list is a comma-separated protocol names that the client should advertise support for.
+The list should contain most wanted protocols first.
 Protocol names are printable ASCII strings, for example "http/1.1" or "spdy/3".
-An empty list of protocols is treated specially and will cause the client to advertise support for the TLS extension but disconnect just after receiving ServerHello with a list of server supported protocols.
-The flag -nextprotoneg cannot be specified if -tls1_3 is used.
+Empty list of protocols is treated specially and will cause the client to advertise support for the TLS extension but disconnect just after reciving ServerHello with a list of server supported protocols.

 s_client can be used to debug SSL servers.
 To connect to an SSL HTTP server the command:

 would typically be used (https uses port 443).
 If the connection succeeds then an HTTP command can be given such as "GET /" to retrieve a web page.

 If the handshake fails then there are several possible causes, if it is nothing obvious like no client certificate then the -bugs, -ssl2, -ssl3, -tls1, -no_ssl2, -no_ssl3, -no_tls1 options can be tried in case it is a buggy server.
 In particular you should play with these options before submitting a bug report to an OpenSSL mailing list.